-- Now that all the necessary stuff is taken care of, try to work out your average weekly/monthly clothing costs, extra-curricular activities etc. You know, those things that we like but could probably cut back on if absolutely necessary ;)
+- Now that all the necessary stuff is taken care of, try to work out your fun costs e.g. takeaways, going out, extra-curricular activities etc. You know, those things that we like but could probably cut back on if absolutely necessary ;)

 - Now add up the income column if you have more than one income line to get total income.

-- Now add the outgoings column items together.
+- Now add the outgoings column items together to get your total outgoings.
 Great!

-- Then add the real fun stuff column items together!
+- Then add the real fun stuff items together!

 - When that’s done, add the outgoing and fun stuff column together and subtract the total from the income column.
 If you’re still in positive numbers, you’re doing well.
-However, if you’ve just discovered that the total is -€256.87 (like I did the first time I sat down with pen and paper! ), then it’s time to start cutting back on the fun stuff for a while.
+However, if you’ve just discovered that the total is -€256.87 (like I did the first time I sat down to do this!), then it’s time to start cutting back on the fun stuff for a while.